The deadline to respond to the 2020 census has passed. The U.S. Census Bureau is now tabulating and verifying the final results of the 2020 census.

 The Board selected committee members from diverse sectors of the community who are positioned to strategically leverage their networks to benefit the county’s objectives in the 2020 census.
 Members include representatives of the Loudoun County government, education, business, community groups, faith-based organizations, homeowners associations and regional associations.
 Following the recommendation of the U.S. Census Bureau that the jurisdiction’s highest elected official serve as committee chair, the Board of Supervisors appointed Chair Phyllis J. Randall as the chair of the Complete Count Committee.

-The committee held its first two meetings April 1 and 15, 2019, and is expected to meet monthly through April 2020.
-The packets of materials prepared for the committee will be online:
+The committee held its first two meetings April 1 and 15, 2019, and met monthly thereafter.
+The packets of materials prepared for the committee are online:

 - Tony Howard, President & CEO, Loudoun Chamber